 - In a large bowl beat butter with sugar until light and fluffy.

 - Add eggs and beat for a minute.

 - Add vanilla and mix.

 - In another bowl sift together flour, salt, and baking soda.

 - Add dry ingredients in three additions alternating with the sour cream in two additions.
 Each time mix only until combined.
-Don’t over mix since it will make the bread tough.
+Don't over-mix it at this point as it will make the bread tough.

 - Add walnuts.
-Mix well and pour into prepared pan.
+Mix well and pour into the prepared pan.

-- Bake for 50 to 60 minutes, until golden, cracked and tester inserted in center comes out clean.
+- Bake for 50 to 60 minutes, until golden, cracked, and a cake tester or toothpick inserted in the center comes out clean.

 An alternative to the glaze is sprinkling with 2 or 3 Tbs cinnamon sugar before baking.
 It will develop a delicious crunchy top.